Organ procurement: Preservation and transport

 After organ procurement, the organs are often rushed to the site of the recipient for transplantation or preserved for later study.
 The faster the organ is transplanted into the recipient, the better the outcome.
-While the organ is being transported, it is either stored in an icy cold solution to help preserve it or it is connected to a miniature organ perfusion system which pumps an icy solution (sometimes enriched with potassium) through the organ.
+While the organ is being transported, it is either stored in an icy cold solution to help preserve it, or it is connected to a miniature organ perfusion system which pumps an icy solution (sometimes enriched with potassium) through the organ.
 This time during transport is called the "cold ischemia time".
-Heart and lungs should have less than 6 hours between organ procurement and transplantation.
-For liver transplants, the cold ischemia time can be up to 24 hours, although typically surgeons aim for a much shorter period of time.
+Cold ischemia time targets vary by organ.
+Historically, hearts and lungs have been transplanted within about six hours of procurement, and livers within a window up to ~24 hours, although shorter times generally improve outcomes.
+Advances in ex-vivo perfusion and normothermic preservation (e.g., portable organ perfusion systems for heart, lung and liver) have extended safe preservation intervals in some settings and improved early graft assessment, allowing clinically successful transplantation of organs that would previously have exceeded conventional cold ischemia limits.
 For kidney transplants, as the cold ischemia time increases, the risk of delayed function of the kidney increases.
 Sometimes, the kidney function is delayed enough that the recipient requires temporary dialysis until the transplanted kidney begins to function.

-In recent years novel methods of organ preservation have emerged that may be able to improve the quality of donated organs or assess their viability.
+Recent advancements include hypothermic (4-10 °C) or normothermic (37 °C) machine perfusion, widely used for kidneys and emerging for hearts/lungs/livers, potentially increasing viability and addressing shortages.
 In the case of DCD, the first technique established for organ procurement was super-rapid recovery.
-The most widely used technique involves machine perfusion of the organ at either hypothermic (4-10 °C) or normothermic (37 °C) temperatures.
 Hypothermic perfusion of kidneys is a relatively widespread practice.
-For the heart normothermic preservation has been used in which the heart is provided with warm oxygenated blood and so continues to beat ex-vivo during its preservation.
+For the heart, normothermic preservation has been used in which the heart is provided with warm oxygenated blood and so continues to beat ex-vivo during its preservation.
 This technique has also been applied to lungs and led to the emergence of donor lung reconditioning centres in North America.
 For the liver, hypothermic and normothermic techniques are being used with evidence to suggest that both may be beneficial.

 There is ongoing research and development to improve machine perfusion and alternative approaches such as novel cryoprotectant solvents to improve organ viability and availability – such as by increasing preservation durations.

+In the case of the cornea, normothermic transportation of cadaver corneal endothelial tissue and also full donor corneal transportation in thermo-reversible gelation polymer cocktails have been reported.

 Ethical issues

-According to the World Health Organization (WHO), illegal organ trade occurs when organs are removed from the body for the purpose of commercial transactions.
-Despite ordinances against organ sales, this practice persists, with studies estimating that anywhere from 5% to 42% of transplanted organs are illicitly purchased.
-Research indicates that illegal organ trade is on the rise, with a recent report by Global Financial Integrity estimating that the illegal organ trade generates profits between $600 million and $1.2 billion per year, with a span over many countries.
+The World Health Organization (WHO) defines and condemns commercial trade in human organs for transplantation and promotes national regulatory frameworks to prevent trafficking, transplant tourism and unethical commercialisation.
+Estimates of the scale of illicit organ trade vary widely by method and region.
+WHO reports, regional surveillance, and independent analyses (e.g., the WHO/Global Observatory and subsequent studies) document ongoing illegal or coerced organ procurement in some countries and estimate that illicit activity comprises a non-negligible but variably quantified proportion of global transplantation.
 These countries include, but are not limited to: